KareenGh/Computer-Graphics/Assignment1Report/Assignment1Report_part2.md

 ![teapot-WorldTranslate-then-modelRotation2](https://user-images.githubusercontent.com/116673155/204620286-ec7388f4-5e73-4e82-a157-ea79527567cc.png)

+## 6.For pairs only: Enable loading several models, switching between the active models and transforming each independently.
+Demonstrate the result in a screenshots.

-## 6.That is a video of loading several models, switching between the active models and transforming each independently:
+That is a video of loading several models, switching between the active models and transforming each independently: https://user-images.githubusercontent.com/116673155/204577350-57ec0318-676c-4984-96aa-fce1b19986bd.mp4

-https://user-images.githubusercontent.com/116673155/204577350-57ec0318-676c-4984-96aa-fce1b19986bd.mp4
+## 7.implement one (for pairs, two) or more approaches for modifying the basic transformations using the keyboard or mouse.
+Describe them in the report.

-## 7.Here we implement two approaches using the mouse to scale the model,if we press mouse lift side the model will be bigger,and if we press mouse right side the model will be smaller.
+Here we implement two approaches using the mouse to scale the model,if we press mouse lift side the model will be bigger,and if we press mouse right side the model will be smaller.
 We also implement some letter clicks using keyboard -if we want to move it right and Up so we have to click "I" and "T" together so that mean increasing translation and if we want the opposite so we have to click "D" and "T"
 -"R" to move Right